pmjones/adr/OBJECTIONS.md

 Adherents to "Model 2" MVC may object that _Action Domain Responder_ could be described using variations on _Controller_ and _View_, instead of as a pattern of its own.
 For example:

-- It could be that an _Action_ is a variation similar to [_Page Controller_](https://www.martinfowler.com/eaaCatalog/pageController.html), and thus better termed _Action Controller_ , [_Focused Controller_](http://www.jonathanleighton.com/articles/2012/explaining-focused-controller/), or [_Invokable Controller_](https://github.com/woohoolabs/harmony#using-invokable-controllers).
+- It could be that an _Action_ is a variation similar to [_Page Controller_](https://www.martinfowler.com/eaaCatalog/pageController.html), and thus better termed _Action Controller_ , [_Single Action Controller_](https://www.google.com/search?q=single+action+controller), [_Focused Controller_](http://www.jonathanleighton.com/articles/2012/explaining-focused-controller/), or [_Invokable Controller_](https://github.com/woohoolabs/harmony#using-invokable-controllers).
 It would thereby fit the _Controller_ component of "Model 2" MVC.
-(Indeed, the formal description for _Page Controller_ says it represents a "page or action.")
+(Indeed, the formal description for _Page Controller_ says that it represents a "page or action.")

 - Likewise, it could be that _Responder_ is a variation similar to [_Template View_](https://www.martinfowler.com/eaaCatalog/templateView.html) or [_Transform View_](https://www.martinfowler.com/eaaCatalog/transformView.html), and thus better termed a _Response View_.
 It would thereby fit the _View_ portion of "Model 2" MVC.

-Those alternative formulations are not as good of a description of web-based interactions as ADR.
+Those alternative formulations are not as good a description of server-side components and collaborations as ADR is.

-One reason is the origins of MVC in graphical user interfaces, in particular the continuous interaction between many small MVC triads in memory to notify each other of updates.
-In ADR, no such continuous messaging occurs; the Action invokes the Domain, then it invokes the Responder, but neither the Domain nor Responder communicate any changes to each other.
-Also, there is only one interaction, that of receiving the HTTP request and then sending the HTTP response in return.
+One reason has to do with the origins of MVC in graphical user interfaces, in particular the continuous interaction between many separate MVC triads in memory to notify each other of updates.
+On the server side, no such continuous messaging occurs.
+There only one interaction: that of receiving the HTTP Request and then sending the HTTP Response in return.
+ADR reflects this reality very well: the Action invokes the Domain, then it invokes the Responder, but neither the Domain nor Responder communicate any changes to each other.

 Another reason is the "Model 2" exhortation to place all processing logic in the _Controller_.
 This strikes me as a poor separation of concerns; business logic should go in a domain layer, not in a user interface component.